FabLabSiegen/accesslog/README.md

 # accesslog
-Access and Documentation System for the Fab Lab that logs temperature data of ongoing prints and makes data available through an API and give the possibility to control prints
+Access and Documentation System for the [Fab Lab](https://fablab-siegen.de/) that logs temperature data of ongoing prints, makes data available through an API and offers the possibility to control prints.
+It acts as an interface for printers located in the [Fab Lab](https://fablab-siegen.de/).

 * Manage existing Printers under http://localhost:8000/manage/ _(is_staff required)_
 * Register a new Account http://localhost:8000/register/ and Login to create a session http://localhost:8000/login/
-* Access the [REST API](#api-endpoints) in order to ...
+* Access the [REST API](#api-endpoints) in order to
   * start/stop prints
   * get data from the system
   * post data to the system